 - Emotional language

-We are probably 1/4 of the way through the article and we have three ad hominems and zero statements addressing the claims in the article.
+We are probably 1/4 of the way through the article, and we have three ad hominems and zero statements addressing the claims in the report.

 Brightwork Has Been Incorrect in its Predictions?

 “He has been predicting things for many years that keep not happening e.g. SAP ditching HANA, which is rather like the people who keep predicting the end of the world and when it doesn’t happen on the target day, they set a new date.”

 We predicted that SAP would have to backtrack on HANA for S/4HANA.
 Why SAP Will Have to Backtrack on S/4HANA on HANA, which means that SAP will at some point port S/4HANA to AnyDB.
 However, we never set a date or target date; this would occur, and therefore we never changed a date.
 How would we know when SAP would change this policy?
 Check the article, and if you find a date there, be sure to let us know because we can’t find it.

 We made the prediction based upon the fact that HANA is limiting the market for S/4HANA.
 This is the first factual claim made in Bärbel Winkler’s article, and it is incorrect.